NVIDIA/NeMo/README.md

 <a id="markdown-data-preparation-for-gpt-3-model" name="data-preparation-for-gpt-3-model"></a>
 The `data_preparation` parameter in `conf/config.yaml` specifies which file to use for data preparation configuration purposes.
 The default value is set to `download_gpt3_pile`, which can be found in `conf/data_preparation/download_gpt3_pile.yaml`.
-It is used to download, extract and preprocess The Pile dataset for GPT-3 model.
+It is used to download, extract, and preprocess the Pile dataset for GPT-3 model.
 The parameters can be modified to perform the different tasks and to decide where to store the datasets, vocab, and merge files.